ldengel3718/Engr3/README.md

 DELAY = 0.01   # Sets the delay time for in-between each step of the stepper motor.
 STEPS = 100    # Sets the number of steps.
 100 is half a full rotation for the motor we're using.

-# Set up the digital pins used for the four wires of the stepper motor.
 coils = (
     digitalio.DigitalInOut(board.D9),   # A1
     digitalio.DigitalInOut(board.D10),  # A2